Kfollen93/Mini-Reference-Guide/README.md

 Dog dog;
 string name = dog?.Name ??
 "Bruno";
 ```
 If `.Name` was null, then it would return "Bruno", otherwise, it would return the `dog.Name` value.
+I've found this to be super helpful for minimizing the explicit conditional null checks that I would otherwise have littered everywhere.

 </details>